voder-ai/eslint-plugin-traceability/SECURITY.md

 > This file is **user-facing** documentation.
 Internal implementation details and deeper discussion live in the project’s internal documentation and decision records.

-For a consolidated implementation overview of security tooling and checks (maintainer and automated-assessor focused), see `docs/security-overview.md`.
+For a consolidated implementation overview of security tooling and checks (maintainer and automated-assessor focused), maintainers can refer to the project's internal security overview documentation; this level of detail is not required for normal end users of the plugin.

 ## Reporting a Vulnerability